AnonymousAccount3/onebatch/README.md

 $$ \\Delta\\text{RO}(A) = \\text{Obj}(A) / \\text{Obj}(A^*) - 1$$

 Where $T(A)$ and $\\text{Obj}(A)$ are respectively the computational time and the objective of algorithm $A$, and $A^*$ is the algorithm of lowest objective.

+Note: BanditPAM++ is not included in the summary as it reaches the limit of computational time for $K$ in [50, 100].
+(See Detailed Results below).

 ### Average Delta RO
 | method         |   covertype |   dota2 |   monitor_gas |   optical_radar |   phishing |